startong1994/FitHealth-/readme.txt

 pod install

-After "pod install", Use FitHealthPlus.xcworkspace file to work on our project to work on your project now on,
+After "pod install", Use FitHealthPlus.xcworkspace file to work on our project now on,